 Results from stakeholder engagement also highlighted concerns (admittedly not directly from children and young people) on where the next generation of retail sector employees will come from.
 The Plan aims to address this by working across the sector to improve working conditions, opportunities and to promote the sector as a potential career.
 The next stage of engagement and in the process of gathering evidence to inform the evaluation will directly engage young people.
 As the Plan progresses bespoke work will be done to engage with your people directly including through the Young Peoples Guarantee Advisory Board which will be established in summer 2023.

-The ONS reports that generally, due to many factors, women are still more likely to work part time when they have a dependent (Families and the labour market, UK: Office for National Statistics).
+The ONS reports that generally, due to many factors, women are still more likely to work part time than full time when they have a young dependent (Families and the labour market, UK: Office for National Statistics).
 The retail sector does provide part time and other flexible working shifts which can support parents who need to work fewer hours to meet caring responsibilities.
 The Plan aims to further strengthen the terms and conditions of retail sector employees which will have an indirect positive impact on children of those who are employed in the sector.
 Recommendations from the paper by Glasgow University (Glasgow university, Women in Multiple Low-paid Employment: Juggling Time and Money) cited the need to tackle low pay and provide certainty in jobs so that women would have to juggle fewer jobs to meet their family’s needs.

 Fostering and promoting economic growth and resilience across the sector will contribute to the aims in the Mission by creating a growing, sustainable and inclusive economy.
 In this way, our actions to support the sector will to some measure support Article 27 of the UNCRC for children to have a right to a standard of living that is good enough to meet their physical and mental needs.
 Interventions to support successful retail businesses will positively impact the opportunities within urban and rural areas alike.
 This will underpin the aims in the Mission of fair work and opportunities for all, and so indirectly contribute to improving the circumstances of children through helping to strengthen the communities they live in.